FarisZR/FarisZR.com/content/post/knocker-access-your-homelab-without-vpn/index.md

 {{< img src="knocker-expo.webp" alt="Knocker EXPO" height="70vh" >}}

 An experimental Android App built using React EXPO.
-It does the same thing as the PWA, with support for creating a background service to regularly create knocks.
+It does the same thing as the PWA, with support for creating a background service to regularly send knocks.

 However, its reliability depends on the manufacturer, as not all of them actually allow Android background processes to run reliably.

 ## Vibe Coded with AI

 Thanks to the Roo Code hackathon (sponsored by Requestly and Google), I finally had the excuse to build this.
-I started with Gemini 2.5 Pro, burned through over $1700 in tokens, and eventually moved to GPT-5-CODEX and GitHub Coding Agent (Sonnet 4 later Sonnet 4.5) to build out features.
+I started with Gemini 2.5 Pro, burned through over $1700 in tokens, and eventually moved to GPT-5-CODEX and GitHub Coding Agent (Sonnet 4, later Sonnet 4.5) to build out features.

 I used CodeRabbit for reviews and set up a full integration test environment for the agents to iterate against that's why this thing actually works at all.

 I ran static analysis on the backend and found zero vulnerabilities, so there's that.

-What im trying to see is, this is isn't your avg i told replit to code it project, but still if you are anti AI don't use this please.
+What I'm trying to say is, this isn't your average "I told Replit to code it" project, but still, if you're anti-AI, don't use this please.

-I may go into more details about my workflow for implementing knocker using roo code in a separate blog post because it wasn't easy to go so far with Ai.
+I may go into more details about my workflow for implementing Knocker using Roo Code in a separate blog post, because it wasn't easy to go this far with AI.